 Another awesome feature that Hypervolt added is the pressure indicator.
 It’s simple enough and depicted by 3 LEDs that show how much pressure is applied.
 Sadly though, that is another thing that Hyperice haven’t touched since they launched this device.
 Their rivals (Theraguns and Ekrin B37S) have done it way better with more precise visuals.

-Performance Comparison: Hypervolt BT vs. Competition
+Performance Comparison: Hypervolt vs. Competition

 Let’s see how the Hypervolt compares against it’s most popular competitors.